laytan/cloak.nvim/README.md

   cloak_character = '*',
-  -- The applied highlight group (colors) on the cloaking, see `:h highlight`. highlight_group = 'Comment', patterns = {
+  -- The applied highlight group (colors) on the cloaking, see `:h highlight`. highlight_group = 'Comment',
+  -- Applies the length of the replacement characters for all matched -- patterns, defaults to the length of the matched pattern. cloak_length = nil, -- Provide a number if you want to hide the true length of the value. patterns = {
     {
       -- Match any file starting with '.env'.